Trichonephila clavipes: Description

 Like most orb-weavers, the species displays marked sexual dimorphism in both size and color pattern.
 T. clavipes females are some of the largest non-tarantula spiders in North America, ranging from 24 mm to 40 mm in length when fully developed.
 It is possible that they are even the largest orb-weaver species indigenous to the United States.
 Females also have very distinct coloring, making the species relatively easy to recognize.
 They have a silvery white cephalothorax and a longer orange-brown abdomen with two rows of small white-yellow spots.
 The abdomen changes color as the spider matures.
 Their legs consist of dark yellow and brown banding, and the first, second, and fourth leg pairs also contain black brush-like tufts of hair near the joints.

 Males, meanwhile, are much smaller, about one-third to one-quarter the size of females at roughly 6 mm in length, and also have a more slender build.
 Their mass is roughly between 1/30th and 1/70th that of a large female.
 Male coloration, meanwhile, is much less complex, consisting of a dark brown body and legs.
 Males' legs contain a black band near the end of the tibial segment, in the same area as where the black hair tufts would be on a female.

-T. clavipes resemble its congener Trichonephila plumipes in that the females both possess a collection of stiff hair on their legs.
+T. clavipes resemble Trichonephila plumipes in that the females both possess a collection of stiff hair on their legs.
 However, the hairs of T. plumipes are more closely set together than those of T. clavipes.